mcironlung/poems-astro-blog/src/content/blog/portfolio-website-development.md

 ---
+author: Sat Naing
 title: How Do I Develop My Portfolio Website & Blog
-author: Sat Naing
-pubDatetime: 2022-03-25T16:55:12.000+00:00
 slug: how-do-i-develop-my-portfolio-and-blog
 featured: false
-draft: false
+draft: true
 tags:
   - NextJS
   - TailwindCSS
   - HeadlessCMS
   - Blog
-description:
-  "EXAMPLE POST: My experience about developing my first portfolio website and a blog using NextJS and a headless CMS."
+description: "EXAMPLE POST: My experience about developing my first portfolio website and a blog using NextJS and a headless CMS."
 ---
 > This article is originally from my [blog post](https://satnaing.dev/blog/posts/how-do-i-develop-my-portfolio-and-blog).
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.

 My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.